goliveira/bibtex2html/README.md

 # Bibtex2html

-This program reads a BibTeX file and converts it to a list of references in HTML format.
+Bibtex2html reads a BibTeX file and converts it to a list of references in HTML format.

-To use this program you need Python 3 installed on your computer.

 ## File description

-* `bibtex2html.py`: the bibtex2html program.
+* `bibtex2html.py`: the bibtex2html program
-* `example.bib`: example of BibTeX file.
+* `example.bib`: example of BibTeX file
-* `template.html`: example of template file.
+* `template.html`: example of template file

 ## Usage

-To run the program, in a command-line interface enter the command
+To run the program, execute the following command in a terminal:

     python bibtex2html.py example.bib template.html output.html

-Here, `bibtex.bib` is the BibTeX file that you want to convert, and `template.html` is any template file containing the following placeholders:
+Here, `bibtex.bib` is the BibTeX file that you want to convert, and `template.html` is any template file containing the following
+placeholders:

     <!--NUMBER_OF_REFERENCES-->
     <!--NEWER-->